Perform the following steps (which create a test clip of color bars with a 1-kHz tone) to determine which clips are missing sound during playback.

-Your computer could have more than one device can play back audio; for example, an internal speaker, external speakers, or headphones.
+Your computer could have more than one device that can play back audio (e.g., an internal speaker, external speakers, or headphones).
 Set your preferred device as the system default sound playback device, and then verify that its volume is not muted or set low.

-Enable the device that you prefer, and then disable any other devices in the list.
-(For best results, enable the device that you chose as the system default playback device in Task 1.)
+For best results, enable the device that you chose as the system default playback device in Task 1.

 If you don't hear sound after completing the tasks above, then the driver for your computer's sound card could be out-of-date.
 Many sound card manufacturers frequently update their software drivers.
 Contact the manufacturer of your sound card or the manufacturer of your computer for an updated driver, or download one from the manufacturer's website.
-When you have updated the driver, repeat solutions one through three above.
+When you have updated the driver, repeat the solutions above.

 If no ASIO driver is installed and one is available for your sound card, then download and install the ASIO driver.

 If sound is missing only from certain clips or only from clips in a certain project, then do the following tasks in order: